Create and manage views in the Requests area

 Share a view

-You can share views that you create with other users, teams, or groups.
+You can share views that you create with other users, teams, groups, or companies.